How Much Does Coving Cost to Install?

 You may also be curious about how long it may take to install coving.
 Most people will get coving installed in their whole house at the same time, so that it all matches.

-If you have two tradespeople installing coving for you, then you can expect them to be able to install around 25 metres of coving per day, providing there are no issues.
+If you have two tradespeople installing coving for you, then you can expect them to be able to install around 25 metres of coving per day, provided there are no issues.

-This means that you can expect it to take around 2-4 days to install coving in a small home, around 3-5 days to install coving in a medium-sized home, and around 5-8 days to install coving in a large home.
+This means that you can expect it to take around 2 to 4 days to install coving in a small home, around 3 to 4 days to install coving in a medium-sized home, and around 5 to 8 days to install coving in a large home.

 The overall time it takes will depend on the size of your home and the difficulty of the job.
 Sometimes, you may need some additional work done with the coving installation, such as plastering.
 This will increase the length of time that the installation takes.